-From Countess Markievicz to Maureen O'Hara these are famous quotes from some seriously badass Irish women.
+From Countess Markievicz to Maureen O'Hara, these are famous quotes from some seriously inspiring Irish women.

 Irish women have played huge roles in uprisings, politics, and literature since time immemorial, going back as far as Queen Maeve of Connacht.
-We’ve put together some of our favorite quotes from some seriously badass Irish women.
+We’ve put together some of our favorite quotes from some seriously inspiring Irish women:

 “It has been said here on several occasions that Pádraig Pearse would have accepted this Treaty.
 I deny it.
 As his mother, I deny it, and on his account, I will not accept it.
 Neither would his brother Willie accept it because his brother was part and parcel of him.”

 - Mrs. Margaret Pearse. mother of 1916 leader Patrick (Pádraig) Pearse.